Ninedeadeyes/WoodsofYpres/README.md

 Special thanks to Phillip Johnson, check out his book  'Make your own python text adventure'

-The foundation 'game engine was built using his book
+The foundation 'game engine' was built using his book